 Marginal Energy True-Up

 At the end of each Fiscal Year, BPA will calculate a Marginal Energy True-Up.
 The Marginal Energy True-Up will be applicable to the Load Following, Block and Slice products.
 The Marginal Energy True-Up could be either a credit or a charge depending on actual energy use, CHWM amounts, and the directional difference between Tier 1 Rates and market prices.
-The purpose of the Marginal Energy True-Up is to: 1) provide customers full access to their CHWM; 2) ensure that a market-based energy rate is applied to energy use in excess of a customer’s CHWM; 3) incent accurate load forecasts; and 4) appropriately account for directional differences between PF and Market.
-When the Marginal Energy True-Up is a credit, the credit will be reduced by 2 percent.
-When the Marginal Energy True-Up is a charge, the charge will be increased by 2 percent.
+The purpose of the Marginal Energy True-Up is to: 1) provide customers full access to their CHWM; 2) ensure that a market-based energy rate is applied to energy use in excess of a customer’s CHWM; 3) incent accurate load forecasts; and 4) appropriately account for forecast directional differences between PF Tier 1 Rates and market prices.

 Marginal Energy True-Up Billing Determinant for the Load Following Product